BadChoice/handesk/readme.md

 · Can merge tickets
 · Lead tasks, that can have a due date, and sending daily tasks email
 · Create issues to your code repository directly from the ticket
+· Updating the ticket automatically when an issue is marked as resolved
-· UI multi language support (default en, alternativ ca, de, fr, es)
+· UI multi language support (default en, alternative ca, de, fr, es)

 > Follow us on twitter @codepassion to stay tuned